March 25, 2020

 In the past, developers had to use workarounds because many server-side technologies and browser extensions were not present.

-End-users want to be able to access web resources at any time via any device.
+End-users want to be able to access web resources at any time via any mobile device.
 In other words, having a website is a requirement.
-Luckily, HTML5 has made mobile support a lot simpler by being able to cater to the low-powered electronic devices like tablets and smartphones.
+Luckily, HTML5 has made mobile support a lot simpler by being able to cater to the low-powered electronic mobile devices like tablets and smartphones.

 One of the most exciting features of HTML5 is the <canvas> element that allows you to draw various graphics components, such as boxes, circles, text, and images.